davidmalcolm/texi2rst/output/named-address-spaces.rst

 M32C Named Address Spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-``__far`` M32C Named Address Spaces
+``__far`` M32C Named Address SpacesOn the M32C target, with the R8C and M16C CPU variants, variables

-On the M32C target, with the R8C and M16C CPU variants, variables qualified with ``__far`` are accessed using 32-bit addresses in order to access memory beyond the first 64 Ki bytes.
+qualified with ``__far`` are accessed using 32-bit addresses in order to access memory beyond the first 64 Ki bytes.
 If ``__far`` is used with the M32CM or M32C CPU variants, it has no